nathan-fiscaletti/coattail-go/README.md

 ## What is Coattail?

-It's a peer-to-peer communication protocol designed for microservices within distributed systems.
-It allows services to directly communicate with each other as peers, similar to gRPC but more streamlined and P2P-focused.
+Coattail is a peer-to-peer communication mechanism designed for go microservices within distributed systems.
+It allows services to directly communicate with each other as peers.

 ## Install